nlouis1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays all users and their home directories, sorted by users.
-Write a command that finds all empty files and directories in the current directory and all sub Write a script that lists all the files with a .gif extension in the current directory and all its sub
+Write a command that finds all empty files and directories in the current directory and all sub Write a script that lists all the files with a .gif extension in the current directory and all its sub n acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word)